brutdethe/boutique-11ty/src/en/products/hongA1_mi-xiang-hong-cha.md

 tags: ["product", "cha"]
 permalink: /en/products/hongA1_mi-xiang-hong-cha/
 description: >
   This 红茶 - HóngChá with its characteristic honey notes is made with the endemic cultivar 青心柑仔 - QīngXīnGānZǐ from 三峡 - SānXiá.
-Mr. 李 - Lǐ's family has been cultivating tea for three generations.
-He owns two tea gardens in 三峡 - SānXiá, on the outskirts of Taipei, and in 南投 - Nántóu, in the center of 臺灣 - Táiwān.
+Mr. 李 - Lǐ's family has been cultivating tea for three generations.<!--more--> He owns two tea gardens in 三峡 - SānXiá, on the outskirts of Taipei, and in 南投 - Nántóu, in the center of 臺灣 - Táiwān.
 I've known him for ten years, and he has always faithfully maintained his seriousness and sincerity in tea preparation.
 photos:
   - HongCha_MiXiang_1-a.jpg
   - HongCha_MiXiang_1-b.jpg